Herbert Lloyd

 Major General Herbert William Lloyd, CB, CMG, CVO, DSO, ED (18 November 1883 – 10 August 1957) was an Australian Army officer who served in the First and Second World Wars.
+He was a member of the proto-fascist New Guard.

 Early life and career

 Herbert William Lloyd was born in South Yarra, Melbourne, the son of a police officer.
 He was educated at University High School and Wesley College.
 On 26 June 1902 he joined the public service in the treasury department.

 Lloyd was commissioned in the Australian Field artillery as a second lieutenant on 9 July 1906.
 He was promoted to lieutenant on 2 July 1907 and then to captain on 16 August 1909.
 On 31 March 1910, Lloyd quit the treasury department and joined the Permanent Forces as a full lieutenant.
 He was promoted to captain again on 1 May 1914.